Report of the 94th PBF course in Cotonou December 2024

 Hereby the course report. (rapport)

-The next PBF course in Cotonou will be organized from november 4th until the 16th 2024.
+The next PBF course in Lomé (Togo) will be organized from January 13th until the 25th 2025.
 Hereby the announcement (annonce).

 This international course demonstrates that there is again a growing demand for skills building in international PBF and for other continuing courses organized at the national level.
 The successes recorded as part of the PBF reforms in the countries concerned, particularly in Mali, have made it possible to improve the quality of services and increase the main indicators of service provision.
 In addition, staff motivation and retention, particularly in rural areas, have improved.